rollyourown-xyz/ryo-hugo-website/README.md

 # Roll Your Own Hugo Website

-Deploy a [Hugo](https://gohugo.io/) static website using Ansible, Packer and Terraform.
+This is a [rollyourown.xyz project](https://rollyourown.xyz/rollyourown/projects/) to deploy a [Hugo](https://gohugo.io/) static website using Ansible, Packer and Terraform.

 ## Project Summary